 If you want to choose the best sofa for you, why not test drive one before you buy, just the way you would test drive a car?
-Buying a sofa is a major investment, and it would be frustrating to buy a sofa that didn’t feel comfortable.
+Buying a sofa is a major investment, and it you certainly don't want the frustration and shopper's regret if you buy a sofa that didn’t feel as comfortable as you need it to be.
 The best looking sofa in the whole world cannot measure up to the most comfortable sofa, especially if you plan to spend any amount of time on it.

 Here's how to choose the best sofa for you.

 Give yourself plenty of time when you are trying out a sofa, so that you get to know it.
 A mere few seconds of quickly plopping down on one is not going to tell you much about it.
 A good salesperson will understand and not bother you while you are trying on different sofas for size.
 You need to get an understanding of how it feels when you stay sitting on it for a while.

 Test Different Styles

 Test all different styles, and make sure to try them out in a way you would use a sofa at home.
 Do you like to sit with your legs curled up?
 Do you like to lie down on it?
 Do you feel happiest sitting in the center?
 Do remember to take your shoes off before you place your feet on a sofa in a furniture store, if that is your sitting style.